rbono22/911-Calls-Capstone-Project/README.md

 ![ems_2016.png](ems_2016.png)

 In 2016, I noticed that there were around 150 calls made to the ems department each month.
 Towards the end of January, there was an annual high of 250 calls in a day.
 The extra 100 calls was likely due to some catastrophic event.
 Furthermore the beginning of May had the fewest calls with around 75 calls made.

+## Conclusions
+Ultimately if I was a citizen of the five townships in the dataset I would recommend living in Cheltenham or in the 19406 zip code as they have the least amount of 911 calls, and likely are safer.
+Regardless of your location, I recommend driving closer to the speed limit and following fire precautions tightly between January to March as there is a higher number of 911 calls for the traffic and fire departments over those months.
+Additionally I would be extra cautious on Saturdays in January, and anxiety-free Sundays in December (per the heatmaps).
+Finally I would be extra cautious transitioning into the new year as the amount of 911 calls increases by nearly 20% from December to January for all departments.